Squadron 303 (book): Background

 Dywizjon 303 became a classic in Poland.
 It is one of mandatory lectures for Polish schoolchildren, and has gone through numerous Polish editions.

 In connection with the 70th anniversary of the Battle of Britain in 2010, a new English translation was commissioned by publisher Aquila Polonica at the request of Fiedler's son.
-This is the first new English-language edition of Dywizjon 303 since 1942, and for the first time in English identifies the pilots by their true names.
-This new edition contains nearly 200 historic photos, maps and other illustrations and supplemental material to set the story in historical context.
+This is the first new English-language edition of Dywizjon 303 since 1942.
+It contains nearly 200 historic photos, maps and other illustrations and supplemental material to set the story in historical context.
 Winner of the 2011 Benjamin Franklin Gold Award for History and Silver Award for Interior Design (1-2 Colour).

 In "Flying" magazine, Lane Wallace noted, "Typically, fighter pilot stories are written either by individual surviving pilots or historians after the fact.
 But the pilots of 303 Squadron had an advantage when it came to recording their adventures accurately as they unfolded: Like Magellan, they had a professional writer assigned to the squadron and tasked with making sure their story wasn't mistold or forgotten".

 Writing in The Atlantic about forgotten pieces of World War II history, such as the story of 303 Squadron, Sanjay Saigal asked, "shouldn't cultural literacy include knowing about Polish heroism in the defense of Britain?"

 The changed names

-All the names in that book were pseudonymous due to war time security concerns for the pilots and their families.
-"Because the book was published during the war, in order to protect the Polish airmen and their families remaining in occupied Poland from German reprisals, Fiedler used pseudonyms for the airmen of 303 Squadron.
+Because the book was published during the war, in order to protect the Polish airmen and their families remaining in occupied Poland from German reprisals, Fiedler used pseudonyms for the airmen of 303 Squadron.
 This practice was mandated in a memo regarding confidential information issued by the Air Ministry dated Oct.
-14, 1949.[33]
-In connection with the 70th anniversary of the Battle of Britain in 2010, a new English translation was commissioned by publisher Aquila Polonica at the request of Fiedler's son.
-303 Squadron: The Legendary Battle of Britain Fighter Squadron is the first new English-language edition of Dywizjon 303 since 1942, and for the first time in English identifies the pilots by their true names."
+14, 1949.
+Their true names were revealed in connection with the 70th anniversary of the Battle of Britain in 2010, in the new English translation published by Aquila Polonica, entitled 303 Squadron: The Legendary Battle of Britain Fighter Squadron.